-

 How will this process affect the teachers, counselors and other employees at my school?
 Will course offerings be changed?
 Will this process require significant changes to the layout of my school building?

-To this point, the master planning process has focused on high-level decisions, while recognizing that the implementation process must be flexible enough to accommodate the specific needs of each school.
+Initially, the master planning process focused on high-level decisions, while recognizing that the implementation process must be flexible enough to accommodate the specific needs of each school.

-Each school leadership team will utilize the master plan to make decisions that best support the needs of their students and maximize opportunities in the school community while strengthening the alignment between school programs and relevant post-secondary pathways.
+Each school leadership team has utilized the master plan to make decisions that best support the needs of their students and maximize opportunities in the school community while strengthening the alignment between school programs and relevant postsecondary pathways.
 Students will continue to have access to a variety of electives within their academy and outside of their academy through global electives available to all students.

 There will be some changes to the ways that educators are grouped to work with students in the academies.
 The academy structure is built upon the creation of smaller learning communities within the larger school.
-The academy team of educators will be comprised of an administrator, a counselor, and a team of teachers from academic and elective areas (CTE, art, world languages, etc.) who work primarily with a smaller group of 250-500 students within the school.
+The academy team of educators will be comprised of an administrator, a counselor, and a team of teachers from academic and elective areas (such as CTE, art and world languages) who work primarily with a smaller group of 250-500 students within the school.
 This typically includes closer proximity between the teachers’ classrooms and will typically require some changes in classroom assignments and individual teaching assignments (courses taught).
 These are needs that will be addressed at each school, based upon their individual scenarios.
 Significant changes to facilities and building layouts would be driven by need, but they are not planned at this time.